viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-manage-cache-using-CLI.md

 Once the resource group is created, you'll need to create a Microsoft Connected Cache for Enterprise resource.

-### 2. Create an MCCE Azure resource
+### 2. Create an Azure resource
-An MCCE Azure resource is a top-level Azure resource under which cache nodes can be created.
+An MCC Azure resource is a top-level Azure resource under which cache nodes can be created.

-To create an MCCE Azure resource, use `az mcc ent resource create`
+To create an MCC Azure resource, use `az mcc ent resource create`

 ```azurecli-interactive
 az mcc ent resource create --mcc-resource-name mymccresource --resource-group myrg